JackGannonn/MIST4610GroupProject2/README.md

 DESCRIPTION OF DATASET:
 ----
 Our dataset includes the sale data for hundreds of thousands of car sales.
 We obtained our dataset through the Kaggle website (https://www.kaggle.com/datasets/syedanwarafridi/vehicle-sales-data).
 This vast dataset has many different attributes that we can use to visualize this data.
 Each sale includes data about the car's make, model, trim, year, state of sale, odometer, color, sale price, and sale date, among a few others that were not used fully in our analysis.
 The numeric type data includes the dimensions year, odometer, and sale price.
 These are numbers that we can look at sums, averages, or counts of which may be useful in our analysis.
 The string data includes those with characters such as make, model, color, etc. State of sale is a string but has a geographic role, which can allow us to visualize our data on a map with the generated latitude and longitude fields.
+We also transformed the sale date data column from a string to a date, which is described below in data manipulation.
 A combination of this dataset's size and description of each sale can help us look at different trends in the car market.
 The data is diverse and includes a broad range of makes, models, and years which will allow for more accurate aggregate data that limits the effect of outliers.

 QUESTION 1:
 ---